Racer159/jackal/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** The name of a chart within a Helm repository (defaults to the Zarf name of the chart)
+**Description:** The name of a chart within a Helm repository (defaults to the Jackal name of the chart)

 |          |          |
 | -------- | -------- |